Work spouse: Television

 Male–female television news co-anchors are sometimes referred to as "TV spouses" for the way they work together and present themselves side by side.
 "I've known Don for 14 years," said Minneapolis anchor Amelia Santaniello of her co-anchor.
 "We like to joke he was my first TV husband."
 Miami anchor Pam Giganti called her co-anchor "my partner and my TV husband for the past eight years."
 Anchor Mark Bradshaw writes, "I've gone through many 'TV wives'.
 I can't even remember all their names.
 Bad husband."

-Actress Ana Gasteyer refers to actor Chris Parnell as her "wusband", or work husband, whom she has played the wife of in The Groundlings, in Saturday Night Live sketches, and on Suburgatory: "I have my husband, Charlie, and then Chris Parnell ...
+Actress Ana Gasteyer refers to actor Chris Parnell as her "wusband", or work husband, whose wife she has played in The Groundlings, in Saturday Night Live sketches, and on Suburgatory: "I have my husband, Charlie, and then Chris Parnell ...
 He's my work husband, my 'wusband.'"

-On Live with Kelly and Ryan, the co-hosts Kelly Ripa and Ryan Seacrest frequently talk about their work spouse dynamic on their show.
+On Live with Kelly and Ryan, the co-hosts Kelly Ripa and former host Ryan Seacrest frequently talked about their work spouse dynamic on their show.